ToolJet/ToolJet/docs/docs/app-builder/toolbar.md

 ### Version Manager

 You can manage application versions through the Version Manager.
-You can use this dropdown to edit a version name or adding/removing versions.
+You can use this dropdown to edit a version name or add or remove versions.

 :::tip
 Versioning is also helpful when working with **[multiple environments](/docs/release-management/multi-environment/)** like development, staging and production.